 Electrocardiogram (ECG or EKG)

-Physicians should not send symptomatic patients to the Patient Service Centers for STAT ECG testing.
+Physicians should not send symptomatic patients to the Patient Service Centers (PSC) for STAT ECG testing.

 Symptomatic patients should be directed to the nearest Emergency Department.

-If your physician has ordered a STAT ECG or you are suspected of having acute coronary syndrome or serious arrhythmia.
-DO NOT GO TO A PSC GO directly to the Closest Hospital Emergency Department.
+If your physician has ordered a STAT ECG because you are suspected of having acute coronary syndrome or serious arrhythmia.
+DO NOT GO TO A PSC.
+Proceed directly to the closest hospital emergency department.

-• Appointments are encouraged but not required.
-Information on booking appointments can be found the Appointment Page
+• Appointments are encouraged but not required when taking an ECG test.
+Information on booking appointments can be found APL’s online booking page

 • Accompany you to an ECG room

-• Ask you to Turn off you cell phone
+• Ask you to turn off your cell phone

 • Ask you to undress from the waist up